basho/basho_docs/source/languages/en/riak/ops/tuning/aws.md

-Using a tool such as [Basho Bench](https://github.com/basho/basho_bench), you can generate load that simulates application operations by constructing and communicating approximately- ompatible data payloads with the Riak cluster directly.
+Using a tool such as [Basho Bench](https://github.com/basho/basho_bench), you can generate load that simulates application operations by constructing and communicating approximately-compatible data payloads with the Riak cluster directly.

 Benchmarking is critical to determining the appropriate EC2 instance